kelvinmacharia254/learning_python/README.md

-The repo my python learning journey.
+The repo documents my python learning journey.

 You will find lots of notes and well explained code